Symbolic and Structural Model-Checking: Structural reduction rules

 For each SCC $S$ of size $2$ or more of this graph, we define a new place $p$ such that: $\forall t \in \Trans, \Pre(p,t) = \sum_{p' \in S} \Pre(p',t) \land \Post(p,t) = \sum_{p' \in S} \Post(p',t)$, and $m_0(p)=\sum_{p' \in S} m_0(p')$.
 Then we discard all places in the SCC $S$.\\ \textbf{Correctness:} $\implies:$ Any scenario that required to mark one or more places of the SCC is still feasible (more easily) using the "sum" place; no behavior has been removed. $\impliedby:$ The sum place in fact represents any distribution of the tokens it contains within the places of the SCC in the original net.
 Because these markings were all reachable from one another in the original net, the use of the abstract "sum" place does not add any behavior. \\ \textbf{Notes:} This powerful rule is computationally cheap, provides huge reductions, and is not covered by classical pre and post agglomerations. \cite{Srba19} has a similar rule limited to fusing two adjacent places linked by a pair of elementary transitions.
 This rule (and a generalization of it) is presented using a different formalization in~\cite{berthomieu19}.

-\rrule{Prefix of Interest: Deadlock} \\ \textbf{Applicability:} Deadlock \\ \textbf{Description:} Consider the graph that represents all potential token flows, i.e. it has an edge from every input place of a transition to each of its output places.
-Only SCC (lakes) in this token flow graph can lead to absence of deadlocks in the system, if the net flows has no SCC (like a river), it must eventually must lose all its tokens and deadlock.
-Tokens and places that are initially above (feeding streams) or in an SCC are relevant, as well as tokens that can help empty an SCC (they control floodgates).
+\rrule{Prefix of Interest: Deadlock} \\ \textbf{Applicability:} Deadlock \\ \textbf{Description:} We consider a graph that represents all potential token flows, i.e. it has an edge from every input place of a transition to each of its output places.
+Only the presence of SCC (lakes) in this token flow graph can lead to an absence of deadlocks in the system ; if the net flows has no SCC (like a river), it must eventually must lose all its tokens and deadlock.
+In fact it must be the case that some tokens \emph{inevitably} end up in an SCC to prevent presence of deadlocks.
+Tokens and places that are initially above (tributary or affluent) or in an SCC are relevant, as well as tokens that can help empty an SCC (they control floodgates).
 The rest of the net can simply be discarded.\\ \textbf{Definition:} We build a graph $G$ that contains a node for every place in $\Places{}$ and an edge from $p$ to $p'$ iff. $\exists t \in \Trans, p \in \Preset{t} \land p' \in \Postset{t}$